Gizmokid2005/swissircbot/README.md

 `googleapikey` -- The API key for Google for URL shortening (not required).

+`darkskyapikey` -- The API key for DarkSky for `w` commands.

+`mapboxapikey` -- The API key for MapBox for the `DarkSky` plugin and commands.

 Options
 -------
 You can run `swissircbot.rb` with the following options: